-0 1 How does Interpretation B differ from Interpretation A about opposition to Hitler?
+How does Interpretation B differ from Interpretation A about the unpopularity of the Tsar?

 Explain your answer using Interpretations A and B.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.